REPORTING: WHAT YOU NEED TO KNOW

 Roman Khudoli - CEO ZCMC

-We extend our gratitude to our consultant, Corina Radu, for her invaluable assistance in the composition of this report.
+We extend our gratitude to our consultant, Corina Radu, for her invaluable assistance in this first report.

 What does it mean?